 No matter how we travel there is always further to go.
 The world is full of open doors - new friends to make, different cultures to experience, inspirational images to capture and lessons to learn.
 As I enjoy life's journey to DESTINATION UNKNOWN I am energised by the world we live in and inspired by those paving their own path in life.
 Through the intersection of my travel, writing and photography passions I share my travel adventures to help inspire you to create your own.

 If you travel long or often enough, it is inevitable – something will go wrong.
 I’m not talking about life-threatening incidents that fingers crossed, we all manage to avoid whilst on the road.
-I’m referring to those moments or events that irritate even the most experienced traveler – plane delays, bus breakdowns, stolen bags, over-booked hotels, scams, bed bugs, lost passport, food poisoning – just to name a few.
+I’m referring to those moments or events that irritate even the most experienced traveler – plane delays, bus breakdowns, stolen bags, over-booked hotels, scams, bed bugs, lost passport, food poisoning, getting locked up abroad – just to name a few.

 When your travel adventure becomes a travel misadventure – and it will – take a deep breath and remember the following: